Treatments for Hypertension

 The goal of treating hypertension is to lower and keep your blood pressure (BP) within a certain range.
 Keeping your BP in this range will help to lower the risk of blood vessel damage.
 This will also lower the risk of:

 - Mild cognitive impairment

 Treatment may need to be adjusted throughout your lifetime.
-Maintain contact with your medical team, adhere to treatment, and go to any scheduled appointments to keep your treatment on track.
+Stay in touch with your healthcare team, stick to your treatment plan, and go to any scheduled appointments.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.